zhjilin/RSLC/readme.txt

 This is a wrapper of the above script that will execute UMI counting for more than 2 input files and merge individual count files.

-ALERT: Don't count too many files at the same time (< cpu numbers), because it runs as many processes as your input fastq files and requires requires a lot of memory.
+ALERT: Don't count too many files at the same time (< cpu numbers), because it runs as many processes as your input fastq files and requires a lot of memory.

 2.2.1 Usage: